Public assistance and government benefits Indiana.

-The federal government money needs to be used to provide comprehensive education and overall child development services to economically disadvantaged children and families in Indiana.
+The federal government money needs to be used to provide comprehensive education, school supplies and overall child development services to economically disadvantaged children, single moms and low-income families in Indiana.
 Head Start will give priority to assisting preschoolers with developing the early math and reading skills they need for long term success in school.

 Overall, the Head Start service can help children enhance their social and cognitive abilities and lead to increased development of children through the provision of health care, educational, teachings, and nutritional development.
 Agencies in Indiana that offer this public program will also engage parents in their children's learning.
 This is a key to helping individuals make progress toward their literacy and educational goals.
 A lot of effort is put into ensure parents participate in these Head Start programs.

 Cash assistance or grants can be obtained in Indiana from the Temporary Assistance for Needy Families (TANF).
 This program was created to replace the AFDC (Aid to Families with Dependent Children), which was formerly known as "welfare".
 Indiana's Family and Social Services Administration runs TANF.
 A number of welfare reform efforts in both Indiana and across the nation have placed an emphasis on personal responsibility and also work first.
-This will in effect replace cash assistance with transitional services that help people depend less on public aid, improve their job skills, and gain employment.
-The Indiana TANF program provides cash assistance for basic needs such as housing and energy bills, and it also offers supportive services to assist the family gain self-sufficiency.
+Indiana Division of Family Resources (DFR) can also assist with TANF.
+Find more details on cash assistance in Indiana.

 Specifically in Indiana one of the programs is known as Hoosier Healthwise.
 The state is doing its best to ensure that residents, including children and pregnant women, receive the doctor visits and access to medical care that they need.
 Helping people get off to a healthy start in their critical developmental years is important.
-So Hoosier Healthwise is working to support early healthcare for babies, young children, and pregnant women.
+So Hoosier Healthwise is working to support early healthcare for babies, young children, newborns and pregnant women.

-Children's Health Insurance Program (CHIP) is funded by the federal government, and is the primary public health program for children.
+Indiana Children's Health Insurance Program (CHIP) is funded by the federal government, and is the primary public health program for children.
 The program can health insurance to uninsured children, even if their family’s income is too high for other government care such as Medicaid.
 So low to moderate income families in Indiana can apply for this medical bill assistance program.